What to Do with Green Tomatoes in the Fall

 Green tomato salsa - boil or roast green tomatoes to increase their flavor, chop them up and make delicious green salsa.
 Green tomato salsa is excellent in nachos, quesadillas, tacos and of course with tortilla chips.

-You can freeze or can the salsa to preserve it, but if you plan to can your green salsa, be sure to follow an approved recipe so the final product will be safe to eat.
+You can freeze or can the salsa to preserve it, but if you plan to can your green salsa, be sure to follow an approved recipe so the final product will be safe to can and to eat.

 In other words, don't change the proportions or amounts of tomatoes, peppers and onions, or add or substitute any other ingredients other than dry spices and seasonings.
 If you want to change up the recipe, freeze it instead of canning.